 A strange set of coincidences led me to a Ph.D. in German Studies with a concentration in Film and Media from Indiana University.
 In my day job I now teach German, Literature, and Humanities at Rhodes College in Memphis.
 Simply put, I love this work deeply.
 Despite having done it full time for a little while now, I still get a jolt of gratitude getting out of my car on campus every morning.

 When possible, I sneak my genre interests into the classroom in comp lit courses like “Other Worlds,” “Monsters, Madness, and Mechanical Men,” and “Utopias and Dystopias” With a theoretical background in cultural studies methodologies, I don’t make a value distinction between so-called “low” and “high” culture and literature.
-To me, genre texts are just as instructive about the culture that produces them as the fancy stuff can be – in different ways, to be sure – but equally valuable.
+To me, genre texts and popular media forms are just as instructive about the culture that produces them as the so-called fancy stuff can be – in different ways, to be sure – but equally valuable.

-The Journal of Fandom Studies recently received my manuscript for an article on the genealogy of queerbaiting in the context of historical sodomy laws, followed by Hollywood’s pre-MPAA morality codes, so that is currently working its way through peer review.
+The Journal of Fandom Studies will soon publish my article on the genealogy of queerbaiting in the context of historical sodomy laws, followed by Hollywood’s pre-MPAA morality codes, so that is currently working its way through peer review.
 I’m in the final stages of revising an article about queer subtext in E.T.A.
-Hoffman’s story “Automata,” and I just completed a semi-theoretical piece using Schiller’s concept of nostalgia as a way to examine historical representation in contemporary graphic novels (forthcoming from Colloquia Germanica).
+Hoffman’s story “Automata,” and Colloquia Germanica will soon publish my semi-theoretical piece using Schiller’s concept of nostalgia as a way to examine historical representation in contemporary graphic novels.

 I also work in fits and starts on Emissary’s Errand, a near-future, first-contact, buddy road trip novel about a very tall winged humanoid and a Buddhist monk.
 And at any given point I’m at work on several short stories that might someday see the light of day.